-We will need to see you and your partner’s last five weekly payslips or two monthly payslips.
+We will need to see your and your partner’s last five weekly payslips or two monthly payslips.
 If you or your partner are self-employed we will need evidence of your income such as certified accounts or a record of income and outgoings.

 Types of income are:

-any pension from your or your partner’s previous employer
+- Any pension from your or your partner’s previous employer

-annuities (income that you receive from a lump sum invested with an insurance company)
+- Annuities (income that you receive from a lump sum invested with an insurance company)

-rent paid to you by lodgers or subtenants
+- Rent paid to you by lodgers or subtenants

-maintenance received from a former partner
+- Maintenance received from a former partner

 The claim form asks you about all the income you get.
 When we work out your benefit we use the gross earnings less tax, national insurance and half of any pension contributions that you and your partner make.
 In all cases we ignore at least the first £5 every week of your earned income.